Progress in developing a hybrid deep learning algorithm for identifying and locating primary vertices: Kernel Density Estimators

 As a proof-of-principle, we first trained a {\tt KDE-to-hists} model using {\tt KDE-A} as the only input feature set.
 The efficiency and false positive rate were 94.3\% and 0.27 per event.
 We then merged the {\tt tracks-to-KDE} model described above with this {\tt KDE-to-hists} model to create a {\tt tracks-to-hists} model.
 With the weights of the combined model set to be those of the independent models, the efficiency and false positive rate were approximately 88\% and 0.88 per event.
 We then allowed the combined model to learn improved weights for the {\tt tracks-to-KDE} layers while the weights for the {\tt KDE-to-hists} layers were held constant and vice versa.
 In these cases, the improvements were very slow, with the efficiencies increasing a (small) fraction of a percent and the false positive rates improving by less than 0.02 over the course of several days training on nVidia RTX 2080Ti GPUs.
 Allowing all weights and biases in the combined model to float produced significantly improved performance.
 After several days of training, the efficiency increased to 91.0\% and the false positive rate dropped to 0.80 per event before improvement completely plateaued.

 As noted above, the predicted KDEs tend to produce broader features in the vicinity of true PVs, as seen in Fig.~\ref{fig:iter21Event}.
-This suggested that we modify the definitions of efficiency and false positive rate to allow predicted and true PV positions to be deemed correctly matched when separated by as much as $ 750 \, \mu$m rather than $ 500 \, \mu$m.
-With this alternative definition, the efficiency rises to 93.7\% and the false positive rate drops to 0.69 per event.
+When increasing the threshold used in the matching procedure from $ 500 $ to $ 750 \, \mu$m, we observed a slight rise in efficiency, to 93.7\%, and a drop in false positive rate to 0.69 per event.
 Although these efficiencies (original and alternative definitions) are not as high as that of the {\tt KDE-to-hists} model, and the false positive rates are higher, the fact that simultaneously learning the combined model parameters produces significantly better results than simply connecting the two networks with their independently learned parameters suggests that it should be possible to create a highly performant {\tt tracks-to-hists} model.
 It also suggests that improving the {\tt tracks-to-KDE} model so that it produces more narrow peaks around PV positions will be necessary to significantly improve the merged model performance.